 Director Peter Yates said of this movie: "It's a story about integrity.
 A lot of the film takes place in the courtroom, and it has always been my feeling that everything is told in a courtroom except the truth.
 By that, I mean that the information given reads right, and sounds accurate, but what's missing is the emotion of the moment when the murder took place, when the divorce happened, or when the assault occurred.
 I think what (Screenwriter) Eric Roth has done with this script, is managed to establish a style, whereby we see what happened before we hear it reported in the courtroom scenes.
 That way you get the contrast between the emotion of the actual event, and the almost clinical reporting of it later on."

 Producer Daniel A. Sherkow said of this film's production: "It was important for us not only to look at Washington visually, but to be able to shoot here, so that the sense of the city was always in our minds, even if we were doing interiors.
 Also, because of the tremendous cooperation of the government, both on a local and federal level, we were given access to places that would have been impossible to replicate on a stage."

-John Veitch, the film's executive producer, said of this movie: "Our film is very true to the law.
-We had a technical advisor from the public defenders office with us on the set, observing and double-checking our court technique and legal procedure.
-We tried not to take dramatic license and would ask, 'would this be proper, is this the way it's done?'
-If she said 'no', we'd change it to conform to the proper way of doing it".
+John Veitch said of this movie: "Our film is very true to the law.
+We had a Technical Advisor from the public defenders office with us on the set, observing and double-checking our court technique and legal procedure.
+We tried not to take dramatic license, and would ask, 'would this be proper, is this the way it's done?'
+If she said 'no', we'd change it to conform to the proper way of doing it."